bgomberg/worktree-wrapper/README.md

 You can now make changes to the contents of the worktree you created and use the branch within the worktree as you normally would (commit, push, etc).

 ### Merge Changes
-_This is still under development.
-Currently, you must merge the branch from the base repository manually first, then use the `ww rm ...` command to remove the worktree (and branch)._
+If using arcanist, you can perform an equivalent to `arc land` by running `ww land` from outside of the worktree.
+This will also remove the worktree in the process.

 ## License and Contributions
 The code contained within this repository is licensed under the GPLv3 license.
 See `LICENSE.md` for the complete text of the license.
 Pull requests and forks are welcome and encouraged if you find this program useful.